-The Company invests excess cash in marketable government agency bonds and commercial paper.
-These investments are included in short-term investments on the balance sheets, classified as available-for-sale and reported at fair value with unrealized gains and losses included in accumulated other comprehensive loss.
+The Company invests excess cash in commercial paper, corporate bonds and U.S. government sponsored entities, such as mortgage-backed securities.
+These investments are included in short-term investments on the balance sheet, classified as available-for-sale and reported at fair value with unrealized gains and losses included in accumulated other comprehensive income (loss).
 Realized gains and losses on the sale of these securities are recognized in net loss.
-As of June 30, 2023, the Company's short-term investments had converted to cash and cash equivalents.